Postgres

 Lightup account setup

-You can run the following DDL to create a user account named lightup and grant it privileges; just substitute a password for <strong_password_here>:
+You can run the commands on the following tabs to create a user account named lightup and grant it a role with the needed privileges:

-CREATE USER lightup WITH LOGIN BYPASSRLS ENCRYPTED PASSWORD '<strong_password_here>' IN ROLE pg_read_all_data;
+CREATE USER lightup WITH LOGIN BYPASSRLS ENCRYPTED PASSWORD '**redacted**' IN ROLE pg_read_all_data;

 CREATE ROLE readaccess;